uc-cdis/gen3sdk-python/README.md

 ### Merge Bucket Manifests

-To merge bucket manifests with file extension `tsv` in `/input_manifests` into one output manifest on the basis of `md5`:
+To merge bucket manifests contained in `/input_manifests` into one output manifest on the basis of `md5`:
 ```
 import sys
 import logging